 We have distilled some key insights from our recent report, The State of Customer Experience 2017, into an infographic for those who want to keep ahead of the latest industry trends

 Customer experience will overtake price and product as the key brand differentiator by 2020, according to leading US customer experience analysts.
 So it is no surprise that analysts Forrester reported that 91 percent of business leaders aspire to be customer experience leaders in their industry.

 With Chief Marketing Officers and the new breed of Chief Customer Officers both claiming the customer experience as their territory, it’s time for contact centre leaders to demonstrate their leadership credentials.
 So what does it take to become a customer experience leader?
 Our infographic highlights some key insights that will help contact centre professionals take their rightful place in their organisation.

 Insight One: Make Sure You Are Meeting Customer Needs

 Understanding customer needs is absolutely fundamental to delivering a positive customer experience.
 Yet our study showed that less than half of contact centre managers believe their contact centre currently meets their own needs as a customer.

 Insight Two: Reducing Customer Effort Can Have a Significant Effect on Customer Loyalty

 The Effortless Experience is the central thesis and title of a new book by customer experience experts Dixon, Toman and DeLisi.
 The book focuses on a growing body of research showing that it’s not always necessary to go all out to delight customers; simply meeting customer expectations consistently can have a significant effect on customer loyalty.
-With research showing that a customer is four times more likely to become disloyal after a service interaction, contact centers can transform their strategic value just by making life easier for their customers.
+With research showing that a customer is four times more likely to become disloyal after a service interaction, contact centres can transform their strategic value just by making life easier for their customers.

 Insight Three: Understanding Your Customer Journey is Crucial